 Soap Stories Part 1: the oldest brand in the world.

-Months ago, the Differ began a post called “the History of Branding in 10 Soaps”.
-But as the list grew, he realized there was way too much brand mangers could learn from the world’s oldest branded products.
+Months ago, what is ed the Differ began a post called “the History of Branding in 10 Soaps”.
+But as the list grew, information pills he realized there was way too much brand mangers could learn from the world’s oldest branded products.
 So in the first installment: the lily-white pedigree of the world’s first brand: Pears transparent soap.

 Pears’ transparent soap – Unilever (Wikipedia / Official Site)